subodha-amarasinghe/sky-visibility-forecast/README.md

-## Start athe backend service with docker
+## Start the back end service with docker

-Start application with `docker-compose up`
+Start NodeJs server using docker-compose `docker-compose up`

-Service will start in port `4000`
+Service will be start in port `:4000`